Foundations for Mission and Ministry

 You can also take individual units from this programme as standalone courses.
 Read more about this option here.

 Find out more about this course at one of our upcoming events:

-This online course enables students to recognise and develop evangelistic practices for Christian mission and ministry today.
+This online course introduces students to key approaches in self-management, leadership and teamwork for Christian mission and ministry.

-This online course is an introduction to the historical development of Methodist ministries and their distinctive characteristics then and now.
+This online course is an introduction to the literature, history and message of the Old Testament.

 Excellent, sequential course.
 The video presentations were short, focused and relevant.